sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

 Sentry (or equivalent) is being introduced as a 3rd party solution for logging and alerts.
 Having a central place for devs to debug front end issues on deployed public versions of the web application will help with debugging feedback cycles.
 There should be minimal cost for implementing this, and it's not worth the time to develop a bespoke analog for alert/logging as many robust services already exist that do this well.

-The smart contracts, web application and archaeologist will rely on a number of javascript libraries.
-The community is invited to comment on any libraries used.
+The smart contracts, web application and archaeologist service will rely on a number of javascript libraries.
+The community is invited to comment / leave feedback on any libraries used.

 ### Cost analysis